Natural Laxative Foods: Compare with drug store laxatives!

 So, you have read it all.
 Yes, nature can do wonders in healing us naturally.
 Avoid over-the-counter laxatives when you have an option for natural laxatives.

-Best of best of all, if you are doing the following:
+Best of all, if you are doing the following:

 • Drinking enough water (6 to 8 cups a day) and